Essay on Ageing Population in Singapore: Positive & Negative Impacts

 - Encouraging re-employment: To encourage the older people’s employment the government has made many policies, one of them was made in October 2017 the government has implemented the Tripartite workforce to assist companies in the implementation of the re-employment measures.
 To further encourage the implementation of re-employment schemes for older workers, companies were given financial support of up to $400,000 for policies that were placed in line with the re-employment legislation and also subsidized the re-training program.

-To encourage the older employees to continue working, and to change the mindsets to accept older workers, Singapore’s government is putting many efforts.
+To encourage the older employees to continue working, and to change the mindsets to accept older workers, Singapore’s government is putting in many efforts.

 In 2002 the concept of active aging was developed by the European Commission to ensure the self-sufficiency of older citizens after their retirement.

-- The future: Singapore is the fastest aging country.
+- The future: Singapore is the fastest ageing country.
 By the year 2050, the number of citizens aged 65 and above will show multiple increases from today.
 So what does this mean for our future?

 Secondly, the older people in the country, the lessen number of people in the strength and lesser the defensive system of the country.
 We will have fewer young people to fill the ranks of the army, and fewer physically fit citizens to defend us.
 Our future and survival will be threatened.